zamfofex/dummyette/documentation/chess.md

 Returns an ASCII art representation of the board, with the given color at the bottom.
 This will return `undefined` if `color` does not represent a valid color.

-`board.Move(name)`
+`board.Move(move)`
 ---

-Returns the move object represented by the given string.
+If `move` is a string, this will return the move object represented by the given string.
 If the string does not represent a legal move name for the current board, this will return `undefined`.
 Move names must be given in UCI format.

+Otherwise, if `move` is a move object, this will return an object representing the same move if the given move is a move on a board that is the same as this (as determined by `sameBoard(...)`).

 `move.play()`
 ---